-The intention of compiling an inventory and map of all food related assets in the region is to provide a "full picture of food sector assets, their interconnections and their gaps, as well as data needs" (North American Food Sector, 2013, p.
+The assessment included identifying and mapping assets and opportunities in the region.
+The intention of compiling such an inventory and map of all food related assets in the region is to provide a "full picture of food sector assets, their interconnections and their gaps, as well as data needs" (North American Food Sector, 2013, p.
 19).